AmolGangadhare/flutter_barcode_scanner/README.md

  `isShowFlashIcon` is bool value used to show or hide the flash icon,

  `scanMode` is a enum in which user can pass any of `{ QR, BARCODE, DEFAULT }`, if nothing is passed it will consider a default value which will be `QR`.
+ It shows the graphics overlay like for barcode and QR.

+ NOTE: Currently, `scanMode` is just to show the graphics overlay for barcode and QR.
+Any of this mode selected will scan both QR and barcode.

 ### Continuous scan
 * If you need to scan barcodes continuously without closing camera use `FlutterBarcodeScanner.getBarcodeStreamReceiver`